Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Upload.md

 ## Step-by-step instructions

-1. Download a submission template (a.k.a. a "Study doc")
+1. Create a submission template (a.k.a. a "Study doc")
     - Click the "Upload" tab at the top of any page of TraceBase.
     - You can upload your peak annotation files (e.g. "AccuCor"), and the your samples and compounds will be extracted and added to the template to give